vstinner/faulthandler/doc/index.rst

 * register() uses sigaction() SA_RESTART flag to try to not interrupt the current system call
-* The fault handler calls the previous signal handler, using sigaction() SA_NODEFER flag to call it immediatly
+* The fault handler calls the previous signal handler, using sigaction() SA_NODEFER flag to call it immediately
 * enable() raises an OSError if it was not possible to register a signal handler
 * Set module size to 0, instead of -1, to be able to unload the module with